 Johns Lyng Group is Australia’s leading service provider of insurance building and restoration services.
 Through its network of 14,000 subcontractors, it provides repair and restoration work for properties damaged by insurable events including: impact, weather and fire events.
 It is also a top 5 strata management provider in Australia and has a nascent US repair and restoration business.

 It is the largest service provider of insurance repair work in what is a fragmented market in Australia.
 Its national and regional scale afford it the ability to respond quickly, and provide make-safe work and repairs reliably, efficiently and effectively.
 This has enabled it to grow its share of the Australian repair and restoration market.
-It’s complimented this baseload of day-to-day repair and maintenance work with make-safe and cleanup work resulting from catastrophe events like the northern rivers floods and Australian bush fires.
+It’s complemented this baseload of day-to-day repair and maintenance work with make-safe and cleanup work resulting from catastrophe events like the northern rivers floods and Australian bush fires.
 This work is a big but lumpy revenue opportunity and offers countercyclical upside.
 Johns Lyng is well positioned to keep growing both businesses.

 Its strong performance-based culture has been key to its growth story.
-Johns Lyng operate an equity partnership model, where the majority of its 130+ subsidiary businesses are partially owned by management.
+Johns Lyng operates an equity partnership model, where the majority of its 130+ subsidiary businesses are partially owned by management.
 This creates a strong alignment with shareholders.

 Domiciled in Australia, Macquarie Group is a global financial services company spanning four divisions.
 The majority of its profit comes from its asset management and commodity & global markets divisions.
 Macquarie also runs an Australian investment bank as well as a small retail bank.

 Macquarie’s strong culture and people development, helped by its global scale has been key to its 50+ consecutive years of profitability – an enviable track record.
-Macquarie develops expertise and focuses its resources on long-term structural growth areas of the economy (such as the growth in green, renewable energy).
+Macquarie develops expertise and focusses its resources on long-term structural growth areas of the economy (such as the growth in green, renewable energy).
 As such, it is well positioned to continue growing its earnings for many years to come.

 National Australia Bank (NAB) operates a leading banking franchise in both Australia and New Zealand and has a strong presence in all spheres of retail and business banking.
 NAB has a strong stable of brands supporting its top tier position in both deposit gathering and lending.